QuwackJ/spirited-away-1.19.2/README.md

 Project created by Maya, TQ, Jake, William, and Daniel.

 This is solely a school project and will not be distributed for the public.

-Inspiration from other Minecraft mod developers:
+## Resources Used
-  Mr. Crayfish's Furniture Mod
+Kaupenjoe 1.19 Forge Modding Tutorials, Mr. Crayfish's Furniture Mod